 Ways to help Hurricane Ian's victims

-MIAMI - Hurricane Ian made landfall in Florida as a Category 4 hurricane earlier this week.
+MIAMI - Hurricane Ian made landfall in Florida as a Category 4 hurricane.

-The storm's aftermath left neighborhoods and homes damaged, with millions needing help.
+The storm's aftermath left neighborhoods and homes devastated, with millions needing help.

 Here are ways you can help: